Zetia: 7 things you should know

 - In a review and analysis of 2722 people on ezetimibe, it was reported that the safety of ezetimibe was well documented.
 Side effects were at a similar rate for patients that took ezetimibe to those patients that took placebo tablets.

-Medicines that interact with Zetia may either decrease its effect, affect how long it works for, increase side effects, or have less of an effect when taken with Zetia.
+Medicines that interact with Zetia may either decrease its effect, affect how long it works, increase side effects, or have less of an effect when taken with Zetia.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.

 Common medications that may interact with Zetia include: